BradJonesLLC/docker-drupal/README.md

   development mode.
 Set the `SITE_URL` environment variable, so Drupal constructs appropriate self-referential URLs during cron.

-### Why ship with Xdebug and Mailcatcher?
-Won't they waste resources in production?
+### Why ship with Xdebug?
+Won't it waste resources in production?
-Xdebug and Mailcatcher are not loaded/started when in development mode (see below), so while you are shipping a slightly-larger container, this setup avoids the need for a "Development-only" Dockerfile.
+Xdebug is not loaded/started when in development mode (see below), so while you are shipping a slightly-larger container, this setup avoids the need for a "Development-only" Dockerfile.